 Day 11: Natural Wonders of Croatia

-After breakfast we'll drive out of the European Union and into Croatia.
+After breakfast we'll drive out of Hungary and into Croatia.
 Just across the border, we'll be welcomed with a fresh, family-prepared lunch in a pleasant farm setting.
 Then we'll drive on to our destination, the deep greens and blues of Croatia's water wonderland and one of Europe's premier nature preserves: Plitvice Lakes National Park.
 Sleep in the National Park, surrounded by the quiet of nature (1 night).
 Bus: 7 hrs.
 Walking: moderate.

 Day 12: From the Forests to the Sea